 A student who is entitled to the disability credit and is enrolled in a qualifying educational program on a part-time basis is entitled to receive the credit as though he/she were a full-time student by submitting a certified letter from a medical practitioner about the student’s mental and physical impairment.
 Only the student completes Schedule 11, which calculates tuition.

-Education and textbook tax credits have been eliminated on January 1st 2017 but you can still carry forward unclaimed credits from previous years.
+Education and textbook tax credits that were eliminated on January 1st, 2017 can still be carried forward and claimed when needed.

 Transferring Unused Credit Amounts